ConSol-Monitoring/histou/README.md

 # Histou

-#### Adds templates to Grafana in combination with [Nagflux](https://github.com/ConSol/nagflux).
+Adds templates to Grafana in combination with [Nagflux](https://github.com/ConSol-Monitoring/nagflux).

-Histou is designed to add templates to Grafana from Nagios Data.
-Therefor Nagflux sends the informations from Nagios/Icinga(2) to an InfluxDB.
+Histou is designed to add templates to Grafana from Nagios/Naemon data.
+Therefor Nagflux sends the informations from Naemon/Nagios/Icinga(2) to an InfluxDB.
 On the otherhand, Grafana is used to display this performancedata.
 Histou adds a custom dashboard to Grafana which will display dynamic dashboards, depending on the given host and service name in the URL.
 Histou fetches first additional informations from the InfluxDB and select afterwards a template.
 Templates can be JSON or PHP Files which contains a Grafana dashboard, the have also a rule, which defines when this template is used.

 ## Installation

 ### Dependencies

 - Webserver with PHP 5.3.3+
 - PHP commandline tool / phpcgi

 ### Webserver

 - The whole Histoufolder accessible by copying to your webserver.
 On Debian with apache this would mean, to copy the whole Histoufolder to /var/www/

 ### Grafana

 - Move the file `histou.js` in the `public/dashboards/` folder within Grafana.
 - Depending on the URL the `index.php` is published on the webserver, change the Variable `var url = 'http://localhost/histou/';` in in the histou.js file.
 If you copied the Histoufolder to the root of your webserver, the default URL is perfect.

 ### OMD - the easy way

-Nagflux is fully integrated in [OMD-Labs](https://github.com/ConSol/omd), as well as Histou is.
+Nagflux is fully integrated in [OMD-Labs](https://github.com/ConSol-Monitoring/omd), as well as Histou is.
 Therefor if you wanna try it out, it's maybe easier to install OMD-Labs.

 ## Configuration

 ### Configfile

 Here are some of the important config-options:

 | Section       | Config-Key    | Meaning       |